 Pioneering role in drone traffic management

-Swiss air navigation service provider skyguide has recently joined forces with AirMap to introduce Europe’s first drone traffic control system.
+Swiss air navigation service provider skyguide joined forces with AirMap to introduce Europe’s first drone traffic control system.
 It will be the first national deployment of U-space, Europe’s vision for the digital infrastructure that will support safe and secure access to European skies for millions of drones.
-Phase-in will begin in June 2018.
+Phase-in began in June 2018.

 The Swiss regulatory authorities are innovation-friendly, progressive and pragmatic.
 For example, companies have been granted anytime/anywhere BVLOS authorizations and are currently flying BVLOS missions in Switzerland.